AlaSQL/alasql/README.md

 ### AlaSQL ♥ Angular.js

 Angular is great.
-Besides using AlaSQL for normal data manipulation it works like a charm for exporting you present scope to Excel.
+In addition to normal data manipulation, AlaSQL works like a charm for exporting your present scope to Excel.
 See more about [Angular and AlaSQL in the wiki](https://github.com/agershun/alasql/wiki/Angular.js)

 ### AlaSQL ♥ Google Maps

 Pinpointing data on a map should be easy.
-AlaSQL is great to prepare source data for Google Maps from for example Excel or CSV making a one unit of work for fetching and identifying whats relevant.
+AlaSQL is great to prepare source data for Google Maps from, for example, Excel or CSV, making it one unit of work for fetching and identifying what's relevant.
 See more about [Google Maps and AlaSQL in the wiki](https://github.com/agershun/alasql/wiki/Google-maps)

 ### AlaSQL ♥ Google Spreadsheets

-AlaSQL can query data directly from a google spreadsheet.
+AlaSQL can query data directly from a Google spreadsheet.
 A good "partnership" for easy editing and powerfull data manipulation.
 See more about [Google Spreadsheets and AlaSQL in the wiki](https://github.com/agershun/alasql/wiki/Google-maps)